syntax-tree/hast-util-to-mdast/readme.md

 ###### `options.document`

 Whether the given tree is a complete document.
-If `document: true`, implicit paragraphs are added in the `root` node around inline MDAST nodes.
+If `document: true`, implicit paragraphs are added in the `root` node around inline mdast nodes.
-Otherwise, inline MDAST nodes are wrapped when needed.
+Otherwise, inline mdast nodes are wrapped when needed.

 ###### `options.newlines`